-Organizational and Miscellaneous Powers of the Board
+Rule 20 Organizational and Miscellaneous Powers of the Board

-(a) Upon completion of the tabulation of grades given on an examination and approval of such tabulation by the Chairman, the grades shall be released to the examinees in the manner directed by the Board.
-The Deans of the Law Schools in the State of Texas shall be furnished a list of the candidates passing the Bar examination after release of results to the individual candidates.
-Prior to releasing grades to examinees, no grades shall be given by the Board by telephone to any person, nor shall any Board member or employee of the Board give grades in person to an examinee or anyone inquiring on behalf of an examinee.
+(a) Upon completion of the tabulation of grades given on the Texas Bar Examination and approval of such tabulation by the Chairman, the grades shall be released to the examinees in the manner directed by the Board.
+The Deans of the Law Schools in the State of Texas shall be furnished a list of the candidates passing the Texas Bar Examination after release of results to the individual candidates.
+Before releasing grades to examinees, no grades shall be given by the Board by telephone to any person, nor shall any Board member or employee of the Board give grades in person to an examinee or anyone inquiring on behalf of an examinee.